-Presented By:

-Carol Roberton, BS, RDH

-Pierce College Dental Hygiene Program
+Presented By: Carol Roberton, BS, RDH Pierce College Dental Hygiene Program Feb.
+9, 2018

 Oral Health Implications of E-Cigarettes, Hookahs & Bidis

-What are Electronic Cigarettes
+What are Electronic

+Cigarettes

+Inside of Electronic Cigarette
-Electronic nicotine-delivery system (ENDS)

-A cigarette-like experience via a battery-operated atomizer

-Vaporizes liquid-based nicotine from a small cartridge when the user inhales concentration in the liquid-filled cartridges can range from nicotine-free loads of 0.0% to as much as 5.4% nicotine
+Electronic nicotine-delivery system (ENDS) A cigarette-like experience via a battery-operated atomizer Vaporizes liquid-based nicotine from a small cartridge when the user inhales What are Electronic Cigarettes Delivers a chemical mixture typically composed of nicotine, propylene glycol and flavorings concentration in the liquid-filled cartridges can range from nicotine-free loads of 0.0% to as much as 5.4% nicotine May be a gateway to cigarette smoking!